 New Zealand Vacations: North Island vs. South Island

 Did you know New Zealand is actually made up of two small islands?
-The North Island and the South Island both offer an incredible variety of landscapes and experiences for New Zealand vacations, but their characters are a little different.
+The North Island and the South Island offer an incredible variety of landscapes and experiences for New Zealand vacations, but their characters are slightly different.

 The good news is, it’s easy to travel between the two islands and see as much as possible!
 Here are some of the highlights of both islands.